Muamer Zukorlić: Political views

 Zukorlić supported peaceful relations with other countries in the Balkans, and campaigned during previous elections on a reconciliation program.
 In order to combat unequal state development, Zukorlić called for decentralization of Serbia.
 He also called to end organized crime in Serbia.
 Zukorlić held socially conservative views and he opposed laws on gender equality and protection against discrimination, even though he previously called to end discrimination against minority groups.
 In 2020, Zukorlić blamed homosexuality and LGBT pride parades for allegedly spreading the virus that causes COVID-19.
 He opposed radical nationalism and assimilation of ethnic groups.
 He supported a complete ban on casinos and betting shops.

 Personal life

 Zukorlić had three wives and eight children.
-His mother came from the Radončić family.
+His mother came from the Radončić family which descends from the Albanian tribe of Shkreli.
 He was fluent in Arabic.
 He was a member and one of the founders of the Bosniak Academy of Sciences and Arts, and was an educated Islamic theologian.
-His family was involved in the illegal construction of multiple buildings.
+His family, foundation, and the International University of Novi Pazar, which he helped co-found, was involved in the illegal construction of multiple buildings in Novi Pazar and Tutin.